IS492-SP26/team-project-ai-streamer/proposal/PROPOSAL.md

 # C-A-B: An Integrated Governance Pipeline for AI Livestream Agents

 ## 1. Problem & Importance
-The deployment of Large Language Models (LLMs) in public-facing autonomous roles—such as AI VTubers and interactive livestream agents—introduces risks that traditional safety benchmarks do not fully capture.
+The deployment of Large Language Models (LLMs) in public-facing autonomous roles, such as AI VTubers and interactive livestream agents—introduces risks that traditional safety benchmarks do not fully capture.
 Most current LLM safety evaluations focus on static, single-turn prompt–response interactions.
 In contrast, livestream environments involve continuous, multi-turn conversations under public visibility and adversarial pressure.

 Recent research demonstrates that multi-turn adversarial strategies are significantly more effective than single-turn attacks, as harmful intent can be introduced gradually through conversational escalation (Belaire et al., 2025; Anonymous, 2024).
 At the same time, increasing agent autonomy expands the potential risk surface, especially when creators rely on AI systems to manage high-volume, real-time interactions.